Milestone-Proposal:Molecular Beam Epitaxy

 Why was the achievement successful and impactful?

-MBE offered a technique engineer materials in a new and novel way.
-With this technique, myriad novel devices have been developed and refined resulting into MBE today being used extensively in the worldwide production of III-V devices.
+MBE offered a technique to engineer materials in a new and novel way and thus create devices unavailable by any other methods.
+As a result, myriad novel devices have been developed and refined.
+Today MBE is being used extensively in the worldwide production of III-V devices with ever growing wafer diameters.

 Supporting texts and citations to establish the dates, location, and importance of the achievement: Minimum of five (5), but as many as needed to support the milestone, such as patents, contemporary newspaper articles, journal articles, or chapters in scholarly books.
 'Scholarly' is defined as peer-reviewed, with references, and published.
 You must supply the texts or excerpts themselves, not just the references.
 At least one of the references must be from a scholarly book or journal article.
 All supporting materials must be in English, or accompanied by an English translation.